 All of PLT4M’s instructors make these resources with high school students in mind and work to keep it fun and engaging.
 On top of keeping your students excited about PE, keep your administrators happy knowing all of PLT4M’s programs are aligned to Shape America national standards.

 How are Plt4m’s high school PE units delivered?

 PLT4M is totally flexible and customizable to your classroom, students and teaching style.
 Use it as much or as selectively as you like to enhance your curriculum.
 PLT4M is designed to work seamlessly with your classroom technology, whether you have a projector, are one-to-one, or can allow students to use their phones.

 What types of high school physical education activities do you cover?

 Our ever-growing library of original content includes a variety of programs intended to spark lifelong physical literacy.
-Dance fitness, weight-lifting, yoga, mobility and nutrition are just a few of the topics covered in our 25+ PE programs.
+Check out the options below:

 Do you only provide fitness activities for high school students?